rocky-linux/documentation/docs/gemstones/containers/podman.md

 ## Running containers as `systemd` services

-As mentioned earlier, you can run Podman containers as `systemd` services.
+As mentioned, you can run Podman containers as `systemd` services.
 Let us now do it with Nextcloud.
 Run:

 ```bash
 podman ps